aickin/react-dom-stream/README.md

 ## Upgrading from v1.x

 There was a major change to the API from version 0.1.x to version 0.2.x, as a result of the discussion in issue #2.
-The version 0.1.x API still work in v0.2.x, but it will be removed in v0.3.x.
+The version 0.1.x API still works in v0.2.x, but it was removed in v0.3.x.
 To learn more about how to upgrade your client code, please read [CHANGELOG.md](/CHANGELOG.md).

 ## Wait, where's the code?